 Here's a quick snapshot:

-To start planning your first trip to Utah, read about our most-visited parks, then see how they fit together in itineraries on Utah's Road to Mighty.
+To start planning your first trip to Utah, read about our most-visited parks, then see how they fit together in itineraries on Utah's Road to Mighty for an unforgettable Utah family vacation trip.
 To combine the urban lifestyle of Utah's cities with adventures in the Wasatch Mountains and beyond, look around Mountain and Metro.
 If you're still looking for ideas and maybe a good story, why not start in our Inspiration section?
-Here, regional authors and local experts tell travel narratives sure to get you excited about your Utah vacation.
+Here, regional authors and local experts share travel narratives sure to get you excited about your Utah adventure vacation.

 Road to Mighty